pimutils/khal/doc/source/configspec.rst

 The *[calendars]* is mandatory and must contain at least one subsection.
 Every subsection must have a unique name (enclosed by two square brackets).
-Each subection needs exactly one *path* setting, everything else is optional.
+Each subsection needs exactly one *path* setting, everything else is optional.
 Here is a small example:

 .. literalinclude:: ../../tests/configs/small.conf